mdsimon2/RPi-CamillaDSP/README.md

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/raspberrypi_imager_settings.png" alt="raspberrypi_imager_settings" width="300"/>

 This install assumes the RPi will be managed remotely via SSH from a separate computer.
-With Mac or Linux terminal will installed by default and commands in subsequent steps of this tutorial in terminal without issue.
+With Mac or Linux, terminal will installed by default and commands in subsequent steps of this tutorial can be in terminal without issue.

 With Windows 10 or 11 it is recommended to install Windows Subsystem for Linux (WSL).
 Instruction below are condensed version of this -> https://docs.microsoft.com/en-us/windows/wsl/install.